Introduction

 All Christians Are Commanded to Evangelize the Lost

-Scripture calls all Christians to evangelize the lost.
-The first three passages (Genesis 12:1-3[2]; Genesis 28:13-15; and Ezekiel 3:16-21) indicate that this call is not new to the New Testament.
-The Acts 8 passage (Acts 8:1,4) indicates that the call to witness does not apply only to leaders, but to all Christians.
+Scripture commands all Christians to evangelize the lost.
+The first three passages (Genesis 12:1-3[2]; Genesis 28:13-15; and Ezekiel 3:16-21) indicate that this command is not new to the New Testament.
+The Acts 8 passage (Acts 8:1,4) indicates that the command to witness does not apply only to leaders, but to all Christians.

 Size of Group to Witness